Funding/Support: This study was not funded.

-Psoriasis and Sexual Behavior in U.S. Women: An Epidemiologic Analysis Using the National Health and Nutrition Examination Survey (NHANES)
+Psoriasis and Sexual Behavior in Men: Examination of the National Health and Nutrition Examination Survey (NHANES) in the United States

 The Journal of Sexual Medicine

 Volume 11, Issue 2, pages 394–400, February 2014

 Armstrong, A. W., Harskamp, C. T. and Schupp, C. W. (2014), Psoriasis and Sexual Behavior in Men: Examination of the National Health and Nutrition Examination Survey (NHANES) in the United States.
 Journal of Sexual Medicine, 11: 394–400. doi: 10.1111/jsm.12199

 Prior presentation: This manuscript has not been previously published and is not under consideration in the same or substantially similar form in any other peer-reviewed media.